DATA PROCESSING AGREEMENT

 - Data Protection

-- Relationship of the parties: The parties acknowledge and agree that with regard to the processing of Data, Customer may either act as a Controller or Processor of Data, and Supplier is the Processor acting on behalf of Customer.
-Customer (the controller) appoints Supplier as a processor to process the personal data described in Appendix 1 that is the subject of the Master Services Agreement (the "Data").
-Each Party shall comply with the obligations that apply to it under Applicable Data Protection Law.
+- Relationship of the parties: The parties acknowledge and agree that with regard to the Processing of Customer Personal Data, Customer may either act as a Controller or Processor (to a third party Controller in respect to some of the Customer Personal Data) of Data, and Supplier is the Processor acting on behalf of Customer.
+Customer shall remain a Processor with respect to its customers and Customer (the Controller) appoints Supplier as a Processor to process the Customer Personal Data described in Appendix 1 that is the subject of the Agreement.
+Each Party shall comply with the obligations that apply to it under Applicable Data Protection Laws.

-Security: Supplier shall implement appropriate administrative, physical, technical and organisational measures to protect the Data (i) from accidental or unlawful destruction, and (ii) loss, alteration, unauthorised disclosure of, or access to the Data (a "Security Incident").
+- Security: Supplier shall implement appropriate technical and organisational measures designed to protect the Data (i) from accidental or unlawful destruction, and (ii) loss, alteration, unauthorised disclosure of, or access to the Data (a "Security Incident").
 Such measures shall have regard to the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons.
-Such measures shall include, as appropriate:

-Security Incidents: In the event of a Security Incident, Supplier shall notify Customer without undue delay and otherwise respond as described in Section 2.8.1 below.
-In addition, Supplier shall, taking into account the nature of the Processing and the information available to Supplier, assist Customer in ensuring compliance with its obligations under Applicable Data Protection Law to conduct a data protection impact assessment and, with prior notice, to assist with consultations with the competent supervisory authority, where required.
+- Security Incidents: Upon becoming aware of a Security Incident, Supplier shall notify Customer without undue delay and otherwise respond as described in Section 2.12 below.
+In addition, Supplier shall take reasonable steps to identify the cause of the Security Incident, minimize harm, and prevent a recurrence.
+Supplier shall, taking into account the nature of the Processing and the information available to Supplier, take reasonable steps to provide Customer with information available to Supplier in order to assist Customer in ensuring compliance with its obligations under Applicable Data Protection Law to conduct a data protection impact assessment and, with prior notice, to assist with consultations with the competent supervisory authority, where required.

 - Deletion or return of Data: Upon termination or expiry of this DPA, Supplier shall (at Customer's election) destroy or return to Customer all Data (including all copies of the Data) in its possession or control (including any Data subcontracted to a third party for processing).
 This requirement shall not apply to the extent that Supplier is required by any Applicable Data Protection Law to retain some or all of the Data, in which event Supplier shall isolate and protect the Data from any further processing except to the extent required by such law.